-Despite 17 years of exploring this beautiful state I still have an never-ending list of places to go and my big goal in 2018 is to finally run a trail marathon and complete my quest to visit all 93 remaining Washington State Fire Lookouts.
+Despite 17 years of exploring this beautiful state I still have an never-ending list of places to go and a lot of backpacks planned in 2018 to complete my big goal of visiting all 93 remaining Washington State Fire Lookouts.
 It was a seed that was planted years ago due to my fascination with history and places off the beaten path.
-So far I’ve managed 36, so only 57 to go!
+I’m nearly at the halfway point!

 I volunteer with the Washington State Animal Response Team, a volunteer emergency response team that helps animals and their owners in times of need and I’m also a volunteer with Conservation Northwest’s Citizen Wildlife Monitoring Project.
 This summer I’ll be helping manage and maintain some remote wolverine and grizzly bear cameras in the North Cascades.

 My inspiration: my dad, my outdoor hero.